 Blueberry Season in Poland and Europe

 The blueberry market in Europe is one of the fastest growing in the fruit and vegetable segment.
-The production and consumption of these berries is continuously on the rise.
-While 2021 was not a very positive year, experts prove that the industry still has room for newly-established plantations, and the fruit grown on them will still be marketable.
+The production and consumption of these berries are continuously on the rise.
+While 2021 was not a very positive blueberry season, experts prove that the industry still has room for newly-established plantations, and the fruit grown on them will still be marketable.
 However, following the needs of consumers and retail chains is the key for blueberry farms.

 Additionally, the central and south-eastern regions of Poland experienced relatively heavy rainfall, which resulted in damage and poorer fruit quality.
 The blueberries absorbed too much water and split.

 Things differed in the Pomerania region, where the season usually starts two weeks later.
-The additional time lag due to the cold spring resulted in 6 weeks shorter harvest period, while it takes up to 13 weeks in normal conditions.
+The additional time lag due to the cold spring resulted in 6-week shorter harvest period, while it takes up to 13 weeks in normal conditions.

 Customized packaging